leonfritas/leonfritas/README.md

 # Hi, I'm Leo! 👋

 ## 🚀 About Me
-I am a fullstack software, 29 years old and have 2 years of experience in the field.
+I am a fullstack developer with 2 years of experience in the field.
 My passion for transforming lines of code into innovative applications and solutions is what motivates me daily.

 - 🌱 I develop projects using React.js, Node.js, CSS, Delphi and SQL.
 - 🤔 Currently improving my knowledge in Next.js, Tailwind and C.